mentesan/webtaz/README.md

 * [nuclei](https://github.com/projectdiscovery/nuclei)

 # Configuration
-In the header of the script there are some variables to edit so it runs properly.
+In the script header there are some important variables to edit, so it runs properly.

 Some of them may seem redundant, but it's an early release ;)